| Dynamism The "Dynamism" Movie Script

 returns the channel to the Dynamic Channel Manager so the channel can

+be reused.
 When you create a static multi-sprite, the elements find their manager

 on beginSprite.
 They can find their manager because they assume